ethereum/ethereum-org-website/public/content/guides/how-to-create-an-ethereum-account/index.md

 ## Step 4: Store your recovery phrase

-Some apps will request you to save a secret 'recovery phrase' (sometimes called a "seed phrase" or a "mnemonic").
+Some apps will request you to save a secret "recovery phrase" (sometimes called a "seed phrase" or a "mnemonic").
 Keeping this phrase safe is extremely important!
 This is used to generate your Ethereum account and can be used to submit transactions.

 **Any person who knows the phrase can take control of all funds.** Never share this with anyone.
 This phrase should contain 12 to 24 randomly generated words (the order of the words matters).